 Our Vision and Values

 We believe in educating the whole child.
 We cherish everyone and encourage everyone to treat each other as a unique individual.
-We want the children of St Margaret’s to be caring and respectful towards one another; learn to be confident and courageous in the face of challenges; be the best they can be and believe that:
+We want the children of St Margaret’s to be caring and respectful towards one another; learn to be confident and courageous in the face of challenges; be the best they can be.

 Our core set of Christian values: Love, Respect, Forgiveness, Trust and Courage are evident in our curriculum, learning environment, ethos, behaviour and relationships at St Margaret’s.